-Commercial first aid kits are kept in SC-100 and the Fitness Center located at the Fort Crockett Campus.
+Commercial first aid kits are kept in SC-100 on the Main Campus and the Fitness Center at the Fort Crockett Campus.

-Services to Handicapped: Special facilities and services available to the handicapped include wheelchair ramps to all buildings (handrails on stairs and ramps), elevators that will accommodate wheelchairs in all multi-story buildings, toilets and drinking fountains for handicapped, and reserved parking spaces.
+Facilities for Handicapped: Special facilities are available to the handicapped which include wheelchair ramps to all buildings (handrails on stairs and ramps), elevators that will accommodate wheelchairs in all multi-story buildings, toilets and drinking fountains for handicapped, and reserved parking spaces.